Digi Carta

 A Bitcoin Lightning gesture rail for self-custody and proximity value exchange without unnecessary identity capture, biometrics, or implants.

-Bitcoin adoption readiness
+Bitcoin adoption posture

 Engagement path